neildhunter/HomeAssistant-Public/SolaX Charge Time/README.md

 There are some sample [screenshots](./screenshots/) (*"Call Script..."*).

-If the script is working you should get a bunch of notifications to let you know what it's done (you might want to remove some to make it less chatty!)
+If the script is working then when you call it you should get a bunch of notifications to let you know what it's done (you might want to remove some to make it less chatty!) and you should be able to confirm the changes through the SolaX app.

 ### Create an Automation to Call the Script
+Now we have a script to update the inverter settings the last step is to set up an automation to call it when the next day's rates are available.
+We can do that easily by triggering on a change to the *next_time* attribute of the target sensor we created earlier (*binary_sensor.octopus_energy_target_charge_battery*).

+- In HA go to *Settings|Automations & scenes* and select *"Automations"*;
+- Select *"+ CREATE AUTOMATION"* followed by *"Create new automation"*;
+- In the script editor that appears select the three dot menu in the top right corner and select *"Edit in YAML"*;
+- Copy and paste the [Update Grid Charge Period](./automations/update_grid_charge_period.yaml) automation into the editor (replacing all the existing content) and save it.
+    - Call it whatever name you like, I used "Update Grid Charge Period"
+- Go back to the automations page and you should now have an *"Update Grid Charge Period"* automation listed.

+You should now be all set and the next time the rates change the automation should fire and you should get a bunch of notifications.

+**If** your target sensor already has the window identified (i.e. if you look at the entity in the *Developer tools* and it has a timestamp for the *next_time* attribute) then you can manually run the automation through the three dot menu on the right.
+That should then simulate being triggered and should all work!